-4. coal gangue resource utilisation vision
+4. coal gangue resource utilization vision

 The current problems and programmes are identified and proposed for the better development of coal gangue resource utilization.
-I believe that after the introduction and implementation of relevant policies, the gangue can be practically applied to various related fields, and its utilisation rate will be improved again.
+I believe that after the introduction and implementation of relevant policies, the gangue can be practically applied to various related fields, and its utilization rate will be improved again.
 Thus reducing the waste of resources, to do with the concept of environmental protection.

-references
+References

 [1] XU Lei, ZHANG Hua, SAN Shuxun.
 Geochemical behaviour of trace elements in coal gangue [J].
 Xi'an: Coalfield Geology and Exploration, 2002, 30(4): 1-3.